SpellholdStudios/NTotSC/NTotSC/docs/readme-ntotsc.txt

 INTRODUCTION
 ++++++++++++

 This is a BGT, BG:EE, and EET version of the original mod.
 As of version 2.0, NTotSC is no longer dependent on DSotSC.
 If you want to play the two mods together, install DSotSC first.
-The versions suppoerted are:
+The versions supported are:
 -DSotSC for BGT/EET version by k4thos
 -DSotSC for BG:EE by Red Carnelian